project-aero/reporting-process/README.md

 These files are available to help reproduce the results for the manuscript "Anticipating epidemic transitions with imperfect data."
-The directories tobyfigs and ericfigs contain the files needed to produce the figures from simulation results.
+The directories tobyfigs and eric-figs contain the files needed to produce the figures from simulation results.
 The directories that begin with simulation provide the files needed to reproduce the simulation results.
 The simulation directories all have a similar